 To apply to the new PhD program, please visit How to Apply to an Advanced Degree Program .

 The conjoint Doctor of Philosophy (PhD) in Theological Studies program is intended to provide students with the analytical skills, methodological rigour and knowledge base that will enable them to carry out innovative research at the leading edges of their areas of specialization.
 In practical terms, the purpose of the program is to produce graduates who will be qualified to teach theological (and related) subjects in universities, liberal arts colleges and theological schools.
 Secondary purposes include equipping persons for positions of leadership in ecclesiastical and related organizations, or for academically enhanced ministerial practice.
 The program will distinguish itself by its attention to methodological rigour within an interdisciplinary framework and by the unique ecumenical context provided by TST.

 The distinctive features of the new PhD program include the following:

 - It will support research projects supporting the Church’s reflection on God and the Church’s self-reflection.
-The theological enquiry of other faith communities can also be supported in some instances.
+The theological inquiry of other faith communities can also be supported in some areas.

-- The program will stress collaborative education among the entering cohort of students, with scholarly interchange across the traditional sub-disciplines of theological studies (Bible, history, theology, pastoral praxis).
+- The program will stress collaborative education among each entering cohort of students, with scholarly interchange across the traditional sub-disciplines of theological studies (Bible, history, theology, pastoral studies).